 Rigid rules set you up for failure because when your favorites are off-limits, you’ll still want them.
 This can trigger cravings, overeating, and guilt, so you may find yourself in the trap I call the “eat-repent-repeat” cycle.

-Remember that all foods can fit into a healthy diet.
-Just keep in mind the common-sense principles of balance, variety, and moderation when deciding what to eat: balance eating for enjoyment with eating for nourishment; choose a variety of foods to feel healthy and satisfied; and practice moderation in all things.
+Remember all foods can fit in a balanced diet.
+Just keep in mind the common-sense principles of balance, variety, and moderation when deciding what to eat: Balance eating for enjoyment with eating for nourishment; choose a variety of foods to feel healthy and satisfied; and practice moderation in all things (including moderation!).

-If your eating is out of balance, simply ask yourself, “Is there a healthier choice I could make without feeling deprived?”
-You may discover that you are just as satisfied with frozen yogurt in place of ice cream, whole grain crackers instead of chips, or a small instead of a large.
+If your eating feels out of balance, simply ask yourself, “Is there a healthier choice I could make without feeling deprived?”
+You may discover that you are just as satisfied with frozen yogurt in place of ice cream, whole grain crackers instead of chips, or a small order instead of a large.
 That is balance, variety, and moderation.

 3. Check your fuel gauge.

 You wouldn’t pull into a gas station to fill up without first checking your fuel gauge.
 But how often do you eat just because it’s there?

-It’s a deceptively simple question.
-You’ll probably be surprised to discover how often you feel like eating because you’re bored, tired, stressed, or want a reward.
+It’s a deceptively simple question, but you’ll probably be surprised to discover how often you feel like eating because you’re bored, tired, stressed, or want a reward.
 Eating food your body doesn’t need may leave you feeling sluggish and doesn’t meet your emotional needs very well either.

 4. End eating on autopilot.

 Eating on the run doesn’t work because multitasking is a myth.
 Your brain can only focus on one thing at a time so everything else goes on autopilot – especially eating.
 That’s why you can get to the end of a meal and feel stuffed, but strangely unsatisfied.